Sensitivities to secret neutrino interaction at FASER$\nu$: FASER Experiment And Light

-FASER2 is a proposed experiment similar to FASER, with an order of ten times larger luminosity.
-The size of the detector will be 100 times larger than FASER.
-It is also proposed to locate a larger emulsion neutrino detector in front of the FASER2 tunnel, with the mass from 10 to 1000 tons.
-The details of both FASER2 and the possible future neutrino detector is under discussion \cite{Ariga:2019ufm}.
-In our analysis, we have considered the maximum possible future statistics for the detection of neutrinos at FASER2 which is approximately 10000 and 100000 times larger data than FASER$\nu$.
+FASER2 is a proposed experiment similar to FASER, with twenty times larger luminosity and mass detector of 100 times larger than FASER \cite{Abreu:2019yak}.
+It is also proposed to locate a larger emulsion neutrino detector in front of the FASER2.
+The mass of the detector is under discussion.
+Also in Ref. \cite{Abreu:2019yak} a mass of 10 to 1000 tons is proposed while in Ref. \cite{Abreu:2020ddv} a mass of the order of ten tons is mentioned.
+In our analysis, we have considered the maximum possible future statistics for the detection of neutrinos at FASER2 which is approximately $100$ and $1000$ times larger data than FASER$\nu$.
 All the details of the analysis of FASER2$\nu$ are the same as FASER$\nu$, except for the statistics.
-We will show that with 10000 and 100000 times larger data than FASER$\nu$ data, it is possible to constrain our scenario more stringent than the current bound set from NA62 experiment.

-Neutrinos are mainly produced from hadron decays.
-Several hadrons are produced at the interaction point of ATLAS.
-The short-lived hadrons, such as charm mesons decay promptly near the interaction point.
-The hadrons with longer life-time will decay down to the beam pipe.
-Pion and kaon 2-body leptonic decays are the dominant modes of muon neutrinos production that reach to the FASER$\nu$ detector.
-Electron neutrino is mainly produced by kaon 3-body decay, $K\to\pi e\nu_e$.
-Tau-neutrinos are dominantly produced by $D_s\to\tau\nu_\tau$ and subsequent $\tau$ decay.
-The spectrum of produced neutrino from different decay modes is presented in Ref.~\cite{Abreu:2019yak}. $2\times10^{11}$ electron neutrinos, $6\times10^{12}$ muon neutrinos, $4\times10^{9}$ tau neutrinos and a comparable anti-neutrinos pass through the FASER$\nu$ detector.

-Considering the new interaction, electron and/or tau-neutrinos will produce from three body meson decay, $M\to e\nu_\alpha Z^\prime$, and subsequent $Z^\prime$ decay to neutrino-antineutrino pair.
-In our calculations, we consider only pion and kaon decay.
-The spectrum of neutrinos produced from meson three-body decay and $Z^\prime$ decay is calculated from Eq.~\ref{Eq.nuflux}.
-The main source of the background of electron and tau-neutrinos is the intrinsic background.
-We have demonstrated muon, electron and tau (anti-)neutrino fluxes at Fig.~\ref{flux_nu_anu}, considering the standard model, and non-zero $g_{ee}$ or $g_{e\tau}$, the neutrino produced from three body meson decay and subsequent $Z^\prime$ decay, assuming $m_{Z^\prime}=10~MeV$ and $g_{e\alpha}=0.1$, $\alpha=e,\tau$.
-We have assumed such a large $g_{e\alpha}$ to demonstrate that the signal is comparable to the background flux.
-The behaviour of the plot depends on the square of $g_{e\alpha}$.

-For statistical inference, we used the chi-squared method.
-Depending on the number of event in each bin, we used Gaussian or Poisson distribution function, for a large and small number of events, respectively.
-We have considered the number of events smaller than twenty events as a small number of events.
-Taking Asimov data set, we have considered two cases, first the standard model as the true model, and second the secret interaction of neutrino as the true model.
-We have used the pull-method to account the systematic uncertainties.
+In the following, we will show that FASER$\nu$ has the potential to set a more stringent bound on the coupling for the mass range of $50 ~{\rm MeV} <m_{Z'}< 150~ {\rm MeV}$.
+However, the upgraded version of FASER$\nu$ will constrain our scenario more stringently than the current bound in the range of $m_{Z'}< 2~ {\rm keV}$ and $3~ {\rm MeV} <m_{Z'}<200~ {\rm MeV}$.